xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 Sunset: Mon, 13 Nov 2023 00:00:00 GMT
 ~~~~

-# Update Partial Content Transfer {#update-transfer}
+# Update Partial Content Upload {#update-upload}

 The PATCH method MUST be used to update partial content.
 Unlike other uses of PATCH, an origin server MUST complete this operation idempotently.
 Given the entity tag provided by the client and the fact that the necessary storage space has already been allocated, the origin server has enough information to safely fulfill the request idempotently.
 This behavior is true even if multiple client requests occur concurrently or overlap in content range.

-If the origin server successfully updates the specified content range and more content is expected, then it MUST respond with 202 (Accepted); otherwise, the server MUST complete the transfer as described in {{complete-transfer}}.
+If the origin server successfully updates the specified content range and more content is expected, then it MUST respond with 202 (Accepted); otherwise, the server MUST complete the upload as described in {{complete-upload}}.
 If the Content-Disposition header field contained the modification-date parameter, then the origin server MUST also return this value in the response Last-Modified header field.

 ## Content-Range Header Field

 Content-Range is a REQUIRED header field that has the same meaning as defined in Section 14.4 of {{!RFC9110}}.
-The Content-Range header field informs the origin server what part of the content is being transferred.
+The Content-Range header field informs the origin server what part of the content is being uploaded.

-If the byte-range in Content-Range is invalid or the complete-length does not match the provisioned storage amount defined by the size parameter in the Content-Disposition header field when the partial content transfer was started, the server MUST respond with 416 (Range Not Satisfiable).
+If the byte-range in Content-Range is invalid or the complete-length does not match the provisioned storage amount defined by the size parameter in the Content-Disposition header field when the partial content upload was started, the server MUST respond with 416 (Range Not Satisfiable).
 A client SHOULD inspect the complete-length of the Content-Range header field in the error response to determine whether the source content has been modified.

 ## Last-Modified Header Field

 Last-Modified is an OPTIONAL header field and has the same meaning as defined in Section 8.8.2 of {{!RFC9110}}.
-If the modification-date parameter was specified in the Content-Disposition header field as part of the start of the partial content transfer, then the origin server MUST respond with the Last-Modified header field containing the same value.
+If the modification-date parameter was specified in the Content-Disposition header field as part of the start of the partial content upload, then the origin server MUST respond with the Last-Modified header field containing the same value.

-A client MAY use the Last-Modified header field to determine whether its copy of the content being transferred is still the same as the copy the origin server has.
+A client MAY use the Last-Modified header field to determine whether its copy of the content being uploaded is still the same as the copy the origin server has.

 ## If-Match Header Field {#if-match-header}

 If-Match is a REQUIRED header field.
-The If-Match header field MUST contain the entity tag returned by the origin server when the partial content transfer was started.
+The If-Match header field MUST contain the entity tag returned by the origin server when the partial content upload was started.
 If a client does not specify the If-Match header field, the server MUST respond with 428 (Precondition Required).
 If the entity tag specified by the client does not match the value known to the server, the server MUST respond with 412 (Precondition Failed).

 ## Expect Header Field